run-ai/docs/docs/Administrator/integration/jupyterhub.md

 Use the `External IP` of the service to access the service

-xxx If there's no LoadBalancer in the cluster and the service was not given an external IP, edit the service and add the externalIPs of the machine manually.
+XXX If there's no LoadBalancer in the cluster and the service was not given an external IP, edit the service and add the externalIPs of the machine manually.

 ## Configure Profiles

-xxx For every jupyterhub user create a runai project with the user-name
+XXX For every jupyterhub user create a runai project with the user-name